Westfield Booragoon: Redevelopments

-1999-2000 Redevelopment

-The second major redevelopment of Garden City commenced in January 1999 and was completed in October 2000.
-The main addition was a new eastern section with three parallel malls.
-Another big change was the creation of a new 'marketplace' featuring a brand new Coles store in the area previously occupied by K-Mart, and the re-location of K-Mart to the north-eastern corner of the shopping complex.
-A new bus station was constructed to replace the old one.
-Another new addition to the shopping centre was the $2.71 million Newmart discount supermarket which opened its doors on 3 October 2000, replacing a Coles outlet which had just relocated to the new 'marketplace' section of the redevelopment, creating 120 jobs for local people.
-Newmart would later go on to become an Action supermarket in time for Christmas 2003 and then a Woolworths supermarket in late 2005.
-This phase of expansion removed much of the ground level parking, replacing it with undercover and rooftop parking.
-Apart from minor modifications to several satellite buildings such as the demolition of a service station in 2005, the shopping centre has remained largely unchanged since.

-2021 Redevelopment
+2021 redevelopment

 After AMP shelved redevelopment plans in December 2020, it was announced that the Booragoon Civic Square Library, which sits next to Westfield Booragoon, would be demolished for redevelopment space of the centre.
 Almost a year later, on 9 November 2021, funding for a $500 million dollar redevelopment to the centre were found.
 On 28 November 2021, the proposed plans were publicly released, growing the centre to 109,375 m2 of retail space and making it the third largest shopping centre in Western Australia.
 The redevelopment was split into two stages and consisted of: